 The Compound Find command lets you combine multiple Find Request objects into one command.

-To create a Compound Find command:
+There are several ways to create a Compound Find command:

 - Create a FileMaker_Command_CompoundFind object by calling the newCompoundFindCommand() method. - Create one or more FileMaker_Command_FindRequest objects by calling the newFindRequest() method. - Use the add() method to add the Find Request objects to the Compound Find command object. - Perform the Compound Find command by calling the execute() method.